-The Faculty Center is once again excited to announce the availability of grants for either COURSE revisions/creation or for CURRICULAR revision/innovation.
-Both are described in separate sections below.
+The Faculty Center is once again excited to announce the availability of grants for COURSE revisions/creation, as described below.
 The aims are to encourage instructional faculty to explore something new/different or to address areas of need to enhance student learning.
 Anyone teaching a course is eligible to apply, although preference is given to persons with continuing contracts.

 The Course Revision/Creation application should not exceed three pages (12 pt font, 1 inch margins).
 Successful applications have been shorter.
 A one-paragraph executive summary or abstract of the project should be included at the beginning.
 The Guidelines section provides additional details.

 Guidelines for Course Revision/Creation Proposal Narratives

 Narratives should provide: 1) an overview of the course(s) involved 2) a description of what is not going as well as you’d like (what is it that you want to change?)
 3) a statement and explanation of the outcome you desire; 4) a description of the products that will be generated; 5) an outline of the activities you expect to undertake; 6) a discussion of how those activities can lead to the particular outcome; and 7) a description of how you expect the change to positively impact students.
 The exact information you provide will depend on the project you are proposing (e.g., appropriate products might be syllabi, assignments, white papers, a summary of discussions among participants).
 Preference is given to proposals that are clearly grounded in evidence-based practices.
-If you are proposing a project that does not fit neatly into this set of categories, please be in touch with Amy Mulnix.
+If you are proposing a project that does not fit neatly into this set of categories, please be in touch with Amelia Rauser.

 Considerations for the Narrative